 To recover compensation for these losses, you must prove that another person’s misconduct was the direct cause of your harm.
 Additionally, you must demonstrate that the accident directly led to your injuries and damages.
 A local lawyer will help you fight for the maximum possible compensation in your auto accident case.

 Get in Touch with a Sayre Car Accident Attorney

 Even if you know someone else was to blame for your injuries, recovering compensation can be challenging.
 However, assistance from seasoned legal counsel can increase your odds of securing fair compensation.

-A Sayre car accident lawyer from Ostroff Injury Law can answer all the questions you might have about your next steps.
+A Sayre car accident lawyer from Ostroff Godshall Injury and Accident Lawyers can answer all the questions you might have about your next steps.
 Schedule your free initial consultation today.